MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-new-label.md

 4. To make your changes available to users, on the **Azure Information Protection** blade, click **Publish**.

+5. If you want this new label name and description to display in different languages for users, follow the procedures in [How to configure labels for different languages](configure-policy-languages.md).

 ## Next steps

 For more information about configuring your Azure Information Protection policy, use the links in the [Configuring your organization's policy](configure-policy.md#configuring-your-organizations-policy) section.